zzonyo/trust-docs-test/source/index.html.md

 - <a href='https://github.com/hbdmapi/huobi_swap_Cpp'>C++</a>

+-->

-# SWAP API FAQ
+# USDT SWAP API FAQ

 ## Access and Authentication

-### Q1: Is the API Key  for future and spot the same ?
+### Q1: Is the API Key  for swap and spot the same ?

 Yes.
-The future API key and spot API key are same.
+The Swap API key and spot API key are same.
 You can create API using the following link.<a href=https://www.hbg.com/zh-cn/apikey/> click here</a>

 ### Q2: Why are APIs  disconnected or timeout?